tc39/proposal-uuid/README.md

-The [`uuid` module](https://www.npmjs.com/package/uuid) on npm currently receives some [64,000,000 monthly downloads](https://npm-stat.com/charts.html?package=uuid) and is relied on by over 2,600,000 repositories.
+The [`uuid` module](https://www.npmjs.com/package/uuid) on npm currently receives some [64,000,000 monthly downloads](https://npm-stat.com/charts.html?package=uuid) and is relied on by over 2,600,000 repositories (as of June 2019).

-The ubiquitous nature of the `uuid` module demonstrates that UUID generation is a common requirement for JavaScript software applications, making the functionality a good candidate for standard library modules.
+The ubiquitous nature of the `uuid` module demonstrates that UUID generation is a common requirement for JavaScript software applications, making the functionality a good candidate for standard library built-in.

 ### Developers "re-inventing the wheel" is potentially harmful